Blepharomastix fusalis

-Blepharomastix fusalis is a moth in the family Crambidae.
+Blepharomastix fusalis is a species of moth in the family Crambidae.
 It was described by George Hampson in 1917.
 It is found in Colombia.

+Description

 The wingspan is about 28 mm.
 The forewings are pale red-brown with a cupreous gloss and thickly irrorated with dark brown, the costa is darker towards the base and there is an indistinct brown antemedial line, as well as a small white spot in the middle of the cell and a white discoidal bar.
 The postmedial line is dark and indistinct and there is a terminal series of black points.
 The hindwings are white, the terminal area tinged with cupreous red-brown except towards the tornus.
 There is a blackish discoidal point and an indistinct dark postmedial line and a terminal series of black bars.